lee2sman/everyday/README.md

 more progress! quiltfolk is now a full village, procedurally generated, with houses, people, mini conversation stubs and procedurally generated quilts!
 144
 digital holga cam
+145
+same but 100px x 100px, for use in Xzone workshop in Our Networks conference